membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 Mix generator will create some files for us.
 Lets take a closer look at two of them:

-+ **mix.exs** - It's an entry file for our mix project, a place where we can configure it, and set-up our dependencies.
-We'll do it by adding them into `deps` function:
++ **mix.exs** - It's an entry file for our mix project, a place where we can configure it, and set up our dependencies.
+We'll do it by adding them into the `deps` function:

   ```elixir
   defp deps do